The research of our group is concerned with

 - Complex Dynamical Systems

 The first central research goal is development of theoretical bases for a holistic approach to control systems in the cyber-physical domain, this invoking conceptual and technical interplay between control, communication, and information theories.
 In our group, we develop instances of this unifying theory by utilizing hybrid dynamical theory in its algebraic (scheduling) and symbolical (coding) formulations.

-Applications include automotive systems, cyber-physical engineering problems s.a. distributed/cooperative control, event-based control, asynchronous scheduling a. control (collaborative robotics and vehicles and Industry 4.0), as well as regulatory networks and particulate systems.
+Applications include cyber-physical engineering problems s.a. distributed/cooperative control, event-based control, asynchronous scheduling a. control (collaborative robotics and vehicles and Industry 4.0), as well as particulate systems (in crystallization) and cancer modeling.